-I’m in a Berklee College of Music Orchestration for Film and TV program.
+I took a film scoring class at the Berklee College of Music online.
 Naturally, the program requires us to have notation software, a DAW, and one or more orchestral libraries.
 Since I came in as a songwriter, I was already familiar with Finale and Logic, but I needed to add an orchestral library.

-However, once I started looking, I learned this: they’re really fucking expensive.
+However, once I started looking, I learned this: they’re really expensive.

 And it’s not just about affordability.
 Although money is always a consideration, it also sucks to have too much firepower at your fingertips when you are a beginner.
 It overwhelms you with choice.
 I needed to keep this decision simple to focus on what matters: making great music.

 Why EastWest ComposerCloud+?

 The professor suggested EastWest’s ComposerCloud+ subscription.
 Both he and my more experienced fellow students agreed I should start as small as possible and that ComposerCloud+ was perfect for me.